wp-plugins/image-teleporter/readme.txt

 1. This screenshot is the admin screen you will find under Settings.

 == Changelog ==

+= 1.1.5 =
+* Fixed several general bugs, and introduced dr_scythe to the plugin for development.

 = 1.1.3 =
 * Fixed some PHP Notices and Warnings found by David Law (seo-dave).